ibm-s390-linux/s390-tools/rust/pvattest/README.md

 `pvattest perform [OPTIONS] [IN] [OUT]`
 ### Description
 Send the attestation request to the Ultravisor (s390x only.)
-Run a measurement of this system through ’/dev/uv’.
+Run a measurement of this system through '/dev/uv'.
 This device must be accessible and the attestation Ultravisor facility must be present.
-The input must be an attestation request created with ’pvattest create’.
+The input must be an attestation request created with 'pvattest create'.
 Output will contain the original request and the response from the Ultravisor.
 Only available on s390x.
 ### Arguments